brianloveswords/inaccessible-tweets-bookmarklet/README.md

 ## but this only works for twitter web

-yeah, that's the version I use everywhere. honestly I recommend it; for some reason I don't get any promoted tweets and it's the last to get new features so things will come and go and you'll never even notice because you never got it. sometimes I think they forgot it exits.
+yeah, that's the version I use everywhere. honestly I recommend it; for some reason I don't get any promoted tweets and it's the last to get new features so things will come and go and you'll never even notice because you never got it. sometimes I think they forgot it exists.

 ## building